What’s next as House committees launch impeachment probes | WTOP

-WASHINGTON (AP) — House Democrats are planning a rapid start to their push for impeachment of President Donald Trump, with hearings and depositions starting next week.
+WASHINGTON (AP) — House Democrats are planning a rapid start to their push for impeachment of President Donald Trump, with hearings and depositions starting this coming week.

 Democratic leaders have instructed committees to move quickly — and not to lose momentum — after revelations that Trump asked Ukrainian President Volodymyr Zelenskiy to investigate his potential 2020 Democratic challenger, Joe Biden, and his family.
 The action is beginning even though lawmakers left town Friday for a two-week recess.

-House Intelligence Committee Chairman Adam Schiff, D-Calif., said Friday that his committee is moving “expeditiously” on hearings and subpoenas.
-And the intelligence panel, the House Oversight and Reform Committee and the House Foreign Affairs Committee have scheduled depositions starting next week for State Department officials linked to Trump’s dealings with Ukraine.
+The chairman of the House Intelligence Committee, Rep. Adam Schiff, D-Calif., said Friday that his committee is moving “expeditiously” on hearings and subpoenas.
+That committee, as well as the House Oversight and Reform Committee and the House Foreign Affairs Committee, have scheduled depositions starting this upcoming week for State Department officials linked to Trump’s dealings with Ukraine.

 A BUSY RECESS

-Members of the House intelligence panel have been told to be prepared to return to Washington during the break.
-California Rep. Jackie Speier, on the panel, said she has already canceled some of her previous commitments.
+Members of the House Intelligence Committee have been told to be prepared to return to Washington during the break.
+California Rep. Jackie Speier said she has already canceled some of her previous commitments.

 “We’re expected to be here,” Speier said.